LaunchCodeEducation/skills-back-end-java/class-prep/8/exercises.md

 currentMenu: classes
 ---

-Add edit functionality to the `cheese-mvc` application by following these steps.
+Add "edit" functionality to the `cheese-mvc` application by following these steps.
 It assumes that you've added all of the code from both of the [models lessons](../../videos/).

 1. Stub out two handler methods in `CheeseController`.
 We'll add code to these in a moment, so just put the method outline in place for now.
     - Create a method to display the form with this signature: